Roger Stone Sentenced To More Than 3 Years Amid Furor Over Trump And DOJ

 The second Justice Department sentencing memo didn't recommend a set amount of time beyond saying that it believed Stone didn't deserve prison time in the seven-to-nine-year range.
 The second memo also acknowledged the ultimate sentence was up to the judge.

-Ultimately, Jackson calculated an offense level of 27, which, under federal guidelines, would mean a range of between around six or seven years in prison.
-That was the basis for her final ruling.

-Defense attorney Seth Ginsberg urged the judge to ignore the noise about the case and bear in mind that Stone is a 67-year-old first-time offender with a family and friends.
+Defense attorney Seth Ginsberg urged Jackson to ignore the noise about the case and bear in mind that Stone is a 67-year-old first-time offender with a family and friends.

 "It's important not to focus on the many things going on outside this courtroom, for the sentence the court is going to impose today is a sentence that will be imposed on a real person — not a media figure, not a political character, but a real person," Ginsberg said.